 Why make your own bench cushion with removable cover?

 I DIY’ed my dining room banquette seating for my dining room a while ago and we have been wanting to add cushion since the beginning.

-I knew that buying a custom cushion can be very expensive so I decided to make my own with removable covers so I can clean it easily.
+I knew that buying a custom cushion can be very expensive so I decided to make my own with removable covers that way I can clean it easily.

 Ever Since I added this window seat cushion to our dining room, our life has improved so much.
 It is so comfortable to sit on that I start to spend a lot more time on my window seat to read or to work.

 One big advantage of this DIY bench cushion is that the cover is removable, so you can throw it to the laundry machine to clean it up.

 Follow this tutorial to make your own banquette seating cushions with a fraction of what you’ll pay for a custom made cushion.